lasseaeggen/SiNRI/README.md

 Cleaviz is a visualization tool created to be able to see incoming data streams in real time.
-This may serve as an invaluable debugging tool, as it makes it quite easy to see whether streams are demultiplexed in a wrong manner (e.g. by looking the grounded channel).
+This may serve as an invaluable debugging tool, as it makes it quite easy to see whether streams are demultiplexed in a wrong manner (e.g. by looking at the grounded channel).
 Cleaviz requires a running Grinder server (currently hard coded as running on port 8080 on the local host), and can be launched like this: